GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    :width: 500 px
    :align: center

-   The placement of a map feature (here abstracted by a green rectangle) in relation to the underlying map.
+   The placement of a map feature (here represented by a green rectangle) in relation to the underlying map.
 The nine named *reference* points (blue circles) on the map perimeter (and center) can be used to specify a location.
 Using the same system of nine points on the map feature (cyan circles) we select one of these as our *anchor* point (here TL, indicated by the orange square).
-   The anchor point can optionally be shifted away from the anchor point by an amount *dx/dy* in the direction implied by the anchor point (in this case to the top and left), yielding the adjusted anchor point (red square).
+   The anchor point can optionally be shifted away from the reference point by an amount *dx/dy* in the direction implied by the anchor point (in this case to the top and left), yielding the adjusted anchor point (red square).
    The feature is then placed such that its adjusted anchor point matches the reference point.

-Placing a feature on the map means selecting a *reference* point somewhere on the map and an *anchor* point somewhere on the feature, and positioning the feature so that the two points overlap.
+Placing a feature on the map means selecting a *reference* point somewhere on the map, an *anchor* point somewhere on the feature, and then positioning the feature so that the two points overlap.
 It may be helpful to consider the analog of a boat dropping an anchor: The boat navigates to the reference point and then, depending on where on the boat the anchor is located, moves so that the anchor connection point overlies the reference point, then drops the anchor.